 In the third scenario, shoal margin collapses occurred after each morphological year.
-The shoal margin collapses vary in size and location according to the given rules (see method section).
-These rules led to 227 collapses, i.e., 5.7 per year, at 58 independent locations of distinct tidal flats over 40 morphological years (illustrated by contour lines in Figure 8a).
-A total volume of 40 million m3, i.e., 1 million m3 per year, is eroded, which is more than the historical field observations.
-Previous scenarios show that the distribution of the disturbance varies with location depending on flow conditions (see direction in Figure 1b-e).
-Again, changes in the bed elevation occur mainly in the longitudinal direction, i.e., landward and seaward of the collapse (Figure 8a).
+The shoal margin collapses vary in size and location according to the given rules (see section 3).
+These rules led to 227 collapses, that is, 5.7 per year, at 58 independent locations of distinct tidal flats over 40 morphological years (illustrated by contour lines in Figure 8a).
+A total volume of 40 million cubic meters, that is, 1 million cubic meters per year, is eroded, which is more than the historical field observations.
+Previous scenarios show that the distribution of the disturbance varies with location depending on flow conditions (see direction in Figures 1b-1e).
+Again, changes in the bed elevation occur mainly in the longitudinal direction, that is, landward and seaward of the collapse (Figure 8a).
 Collapses near the junctions lead to changes in the bed elevation across the channel because the channel is wider and shallower.
 This occurred at the same locations (B and H) as for the initial collapses, where the bed elevation differs up to 10 m compared to the control run.
-The total bed volume difference at the end of the model run is 4.63·10 m3 compared to the control run.
-20% of the volume comes from the 227 collapses.
+The total bed